Leezekun/MMSci/mmsci-exps/README.md

 ```
 We provide the scripts for all evaluated open-source models in our experiments in the `./scripts/eval` directory.

-3. GPT-4 Inferences: For the evaluation of GPT-4V (GPT-4-turbo) and GPT-4o, please run the `./eval/prepare_openai_input.ipynb` and then `./eval/process_openai_output.ipynb` notebook.
-Remember to set your openai api key.
+3. OpenAI Inferences: For the evaluation of GPT-4V (GPT-4-turbo) and GPT-4o, please refer to the `./eval/prepare_openai_input.ipynb` to prepare the input and perform batch inference, and then `./eval/process_openai_output.ipynb` notebook for process the output.
+Remember to set your OpenAI api key.
+We use OpenAI's Batch API to send asynchronous groups of requests with 50% lower costs.

 ### VQA Evaluation
 To evaluate the VQA (image caption matching) performance: